Step 1

 Private beta. iPhone only.
 TestFlight invite required.
 Limited Wave 1 places.

-Ask for outfits for work, dinners, travel, dates, events, or everyday wear.
+Use real situations: work, dinner, travel, dates, events, or everyday wear.

 Upload a real outfit photo and judge whether the feedback is specific and useful.

-After 7 days, tell us what was confusing, generic, useful, wrong, or worth paying for.
+After 7 days, tell us what was useful, confusing, too generic, wrong, or worth paying for.

 Who should join

-Wave 1 is not for casual browsing.
-It is for people willing to test the full loop: style profile, real wardrobe items, outfit generation, Fit Check, saved outfits, and honest feedback.
+Wave 1 is for people who are willing to use the full loop, not just browse.
+That means style profile, real wardrobe items, outfit generation, Fit Check, saved outfits, and honest feedback.

 GetUp is working, but Wave 1 is still a beta.
 Some outfit ideas will be too safe, some previews will miss, some shopping matches will be imperfect, and some wardrobe flows may need tightening.
 That is exactly what this test is for.